 The Schuylkill River Trail (SRT) is owned, managed, maintained and developed by a number of organizations who have come together to form the Schuylkill River Trail Council.
-Until recently, the Schuylkill River Trail existed as short, unconnected sections of trails known by the names given to them locally.
-Enormous efforts have been made at local, county and state levels to connect these sections, close gaps in the trail and begin to identify and promote the trail as a single trail and regional asset.
-This work continues with proposals to close several remaining gaps in the trail and development of a single sign system for the trail using funds from the William Penn Foundation.
+Until several years ago, the Schuylkill River Trail existed in unconnected sections known by the names given to them locally.
+Enormous efforts have been made to connect these sections, close gaps, create a unified sign system and promote the trail as a single entity.
+This work continues with plans to close several remaining gaps, and to extend the trail in Philadelphia at the lower end and in Schuylkill County at the upper end.

 Schuylkill Banks (Philadelphia): The Schuylkill River Development Corporation manages the trail from the Fairmount WaterWorks to Locust Street, a section known as Schuylkill Banks.
 The Schuylkill Banks vision calls for trails running along both banks of the Schuylkill River wherever possible between the Fairmount Dam and the Delaware River.
 1.2 miles of this 8 mile stretch have already been completed, along with bridge enhancements and other accessibility improvements.
 SRDC is currently working with public and private partners to plan, design and build additional trail segments and improve neighborhood connections to the trail.